 Buying Guide for 35 mm Slide Scanner

-I will try to put an insight into the features that you need to look at while buying a slide scanner.
+I will try to insight into the features you need to look at while buying a slide scanner.

 Yes, this is one of the most basic things you need to look at.
-Some people are OK with 14 megapixels while others will go for 22 megapixels.
-But keep one thing in mind that higher resolution does not mean the quality a 14-megapixel scanner can outrank 22 megapixels one. the main thing is the brand as it got authority.
+Some people are OK with 14 megapixels, while others will go for 22 megapixels.
+But keep one thing in mind that higher resolution does not mean the quality of a 14-megapixel scanner can outrank 22 megapixels one.
+The main thing is the brand as it got authority.

-If you need a premium output the go for a brand I have explained earlier.
+If you need a premium output, you go for a brand, I have explained earlier.

 Ease of Use

-See if you are a tech-deficient then I will highly suggest you go for an auto feeder scanner.
-Another thing is most of the scanners do not support multilanguage then in that case you need to check if your preferred one is available.
+If you are a tech-deficient, I will highly suggest you go for an auto feeder scanner.
+Most of the scanners do not support multilanguage then; in that case, you need to check if your preferred one is available.
 Otherwise, you may end up with imaging the scanner.

 Normally, people prefer large push-type buttons at the scanner.

-Nowadays there is a huge competition around everything in digital gadgets.
-You will get a product even with half of price with same specifications of the other one.
-One thing to remember that what you will get in whole package like SD card capacity, Adapter, Builtin battery, negative feeders, HDMI, etc.
+Nowadays, there is a huge competition around everything in digital gadgets.
+You will get a product even with half of the price with the same specifications as the other one.
+You will get in the whole package like SD card capacity, Adapter, Builtin battery, negative feeders, HDMI, etc.

-This is quite underrated while buying a slide scanner but you must go for a TV preview function as it will give an extra edge in professional work.
+This is quite underrated while buying a slide scanner, but you must go for a TV preview function to give an extra edge in professional work.
 Most of the scanners are compatible with PC as well as Mac.
-Also, to operate you need not install any driver.
+Also, to operate, you need not install any driver.
 It should be plug and play.

-I would suggest in that case always go for high storage compatible SD cards.
-If you can find a compatible with an external HDD then it will be an extra edge as you can store all our projects in one space.
+I would suggest, in that case, always go for high storage compatible SD cards.
+If you can find a compatible with an external HDD, it will be an extra edge as you can store all our projects in one space.
 A 2 GB card that most of the scanners are offering free is definitely not that much.
-You have to have a higher in capacity SD card like 32 GB at least as sometimes the JPEG file has higher resolution and ultimately the size.
+You have to have a higher capacity SD card like 32 GB, as sometimes the JPEG file has higher resolution and, ultimately, the size.

 Choosing a 35mm slide scanner

-It is quite a common tendency to go for the 35mm slide scanner of either the best brand in the market or the scanner which is the cheapest.
+It is quite common to go for the 35mm slide scanner of either the best brand in the market or the scanner, which is the cheapest.
 Both can land you with the scanner that you do not require.
-That is why, before you go out to the market, first have in your mind what are your needs and, of course, your budget.
-Also, you must see to it that the scanner software that comes with the gadget is a good and user-friendly one otherwise all the merits of software are mitigated if you do not know how to operate it.
+That is why, before you go out to the market, first have in your mind what your needs are and, of course, your budget.
+You must also see that the scanner software that comes with the gadget is a good and user-friendly one; otherwise, all the merits of software are mitigated if you do not know how to operate it.

-For absolutely household purpose, it is okay if you use the Kodak Professional PCD film scanner 4050 but refrain from using it if you are a professional or run a publishing house.
-This is because, Kodak, in the process of compressing the picture files deletes a lot of digital information.
-And, even for the household users, it is stated to know well about the Kodak models before using so that you do not compromise with the quality of the pictures that store some of your unforgettable memories.
+It is okay for absolutely household purposes if you use the Kodak Professional PCD film scanner 4050 but refrain from using it if you are a professional or run a publishing house.
+This is because, Kodak, in compressing the picture files, deletes a lot of digital information.
+Even for the household users, it is stated to know well about the Kodak models before using so that you do not compromise with the quality of the pictures that store some of your unforgettable memories.
 The same view goes for Microtek 35mm slide scanners — restrict it for household use only.
-For a professional or a publishing house, it is suggested not go for any scanner with a resolution less than 2700 dpi.
+It is suggested for a professional or a publishing house not to go for any scanner with a resolution of less than 2700 dpi.

-The initial Polaroid 35mm slice scanner model was not bad but complaints arose because it had problems in holding the films in place.
+The initial Polaroid 35mm slice scanner model was not bad, but complaints arose because it had problems holding the films in place.

 Nikon has produced some of the best 35mm slide scanner models so far, especially the Nikon CoolScan (not the cheap Nikon CoolScan III).
-But it is recommended to go for the SilverFast scanning software even with the Nikon models than the software that is provided with the gadget.
+But it is recommended to go for the SilverFast scanning software even with the Nikon models than the software provided with the gadget.
 The Nikon 200 models are the ones that are used and trusted by the professionals and publishing houses.
-They have a high optical density of 3.6 but it must be pointed out quite clearly here that it is by no means a replacement for drum scanner as Nikon tries to portray through their advertisements which are sometimes highly exaggerated and misleading.
+They have a high optical density of 3.6.
+Still, it must be pointed out quite clearly here that it is by no means a replacement for drum scanner as Nikon tries to portray through their advertisements, which are sometimes highly exaggerated and misleading.
 Nikon 5000 also has found takers in the market after the 4000 model showed up a few problems.

 The Fuji C-550 Lanovia flatbed scanner is ideal for bulk scanning.
-48 slides can be scanned simultaneously and the software that is provided with the model allows you to handle one slide at a time or the entire 48 can be treated as one.
+48 slides can be scanned simultaneously, and the software provided with the model allows you to handle one slide at a time, or the entire 48 can be treated as one.

 How to Scan 35mm Slides?

 If you have a good 35mm slide scanner, then scanning slides and negatives can be real fun.
 The scanner must have a transparent materials adapter which helps in the mounting and scanning of slides and negatives.
-Though the overall process of scanning is more or less the same for all models, there are some minute differences with respect to each model and thus it is always good if you go through the user manual carefully before operating the scanner.
+Though the overall scanning process is more or less the same for all models, there are some minute differences concerning each model.
+Thus it is always good if you go through the user manual carefully before operating the scanner.

 Step-1: Remove the Transparent Materials Adapter (TMA) after opening the lid of the scanner.

 Step-2: Next, the 35mm slides or negatives should be placed on the designated areas.
-If all the designated spots for the 35mm slides are not filled up, place some paper on those areas to avoid excess light from entering and affecting the quality of scanning.
+If all the designated spots for the 35mm slides are not filled up, place some paper on those areas to avoid excess light from entering and affecting the scanning quality.

-Step-3: Now, the template will have to be placed on the scanner glass keeping in view that the arrow on the template remains aligned with the indicated mark on the scanner bed.
+Step-3: Now, the template will have to be placed on the scanner glass to view that the arrow on the template remains aligned with the indicated mark on the scanner bed.